operator-playground-io/Kafka-chart-tile/tutorials/upgrading-and-rollback-kafka.md

 It is very important to keep Kafka Helm Chart updated.
 To upgrade Kafka Helm Chart, please follow the below steps:

-**Step 1:** To list all of your current releases in namespace "kafka", run the following command:
+**Step 1: To list all of your current releases in namespace "kafka", run the following command.**

 ```execute
 helm list -n kafka